OpenID Federation 1.0

 Feature Availability

-To enable the feature of OpenID Connect Federation 1.0, the following conditions must be satisfied.
+To enable the feature of OpenID Federation 1.0, the following conditions must be satisfied.
 Otherwise, the Authlete Server would behave as if it didn’t know the specification at all.

 1. Authlete Server must be deployed with feature.oidc_federation.enabled=true.